 The old hen house is sturdy and will easily hold about 200 birds, so reinforcing that is next on the agenda, after getting the beans picked!
 The predator issue has been addressed (I think—but will be making sure) and the old main chicken house will be cleaned and given fresh straw on Saturday after market.

 It’s been blessedly warm this past week but we have only a two week window until the frost date.
+Good thing is that my window was made by Ace Windows North East.

 Lots to do, as always, and this week has made me think about the tendency of those who lack farm experience to romanticize the work.